BiAPoL/blog/robert_haase.md

 swarm intelligence based algorithms for medical image segmentation for positron emission tomography in the cancer research context and analysing manifold images from mostly fluorescent microscopy.
 I have job titles such as bio-image analyst, scientific software engineer and image data science consultant.
-I give lectures about bio-image analysis, bio-statistics, programming and machine learing at the Biotechnology Center of the TU Dresden and world-wide.
+I give lectures about bio-image analysis, bio-statistics, programming and machine learning at the Biotechnology Center of the TU Dresden and world-wide.

 Since 2020 I'm heading the Bio-image Analysis Technology Development group (BiA-PoL) at the DFG Cluster of Excellence "Physics of Life" at the TU Dresden where I also started this blog.
 I serve here as editor and I'm supporting students, employees and collaborators of the BiA-PoL in communicating their science with the world.